 Key audit matter How our audit addressed the key audit matter Existence, completeness and valuation of investments held for resale There is a risk that investments held by the company may be misstated where acquisitions or disposals have not been recorded on the company's investment portfolio.
-There is also a risk that the fair value of investments held by the company may be misstated in the financial statements, including warrants and unlisted investments where the valuation is based on significant judgement and assumptions. testing a sample of acquisitions and disposals in the year to supporting documentation received from the company's brokers to confirm that investments recorded by the company existed; for the valuation of listed investments held at the year-end, we confirmed their valuation by reference to quoted market prices, Completeness of dividend income There is a risk that dividend revenue receivable by the company may not have been included in the company's accounting records. as at the year end.
-Our audit work included, but was not restricted to: • reviewing the market announcements of companies in which shares are held to determine if any additional dividends had been paid in the year.
+There is also a risk that the fair value of investments held by the company may be misstated in the financial statements, including warrants and unlisted investments where the valuation is based on significant judgement and assumptions.
+Our audit work included, but was not restricted to: testing a sample of acquisitions and disposals in the year to supporting documentation received from the company's brokers to confirm that investments recorded by the company existed; for the valuation of listed investments held at the year-end, we confirmed their valuation by reference to quoted market prices, for the valuation of unlisted investments and warrants prepared by management, we confirmed their valuation to relevant supporting documentation and considered if the directors had given adequate consideration to any potential impairment.
+Completeness of dividend income There is a risk that dividend revenue receivable by the company may not have been included in the company's accounting records.
+Key observation Our testing did not identify any material misstatements in the valuation of the Company's investment portfolio as at the year end.
+Our audit work included, but was not restricted to: reviewing the market announcements of companies in which shares are held to determine if any additional dividends had been paid in the year.
 Key observation We did not note any additional dividend payments that should have been received by the company in the year.